ThomazPom/Moz-Ext-UltimaDark/readme.md

 # Unless you are a developer you want to be on the [master](https://github.com/ThomazPom/Moz-Ext-UltimaDark/tree/master) branch
 This branch is for testing GitHub actions and **should not be merged** 25 attempts later it finally works... mostly.
-Thank you for your patience - @Vintagemotors
+The builds generated through Actions are currently unsigned, non-functional, automated builds from GitHub Actions.
+Do not try to use "Latest".
+Definitely do not upload it to AMO.Thank you for your patience - @Vintagemotors